IVDD and IVDR - your questions, our answers

 In the first on-site audit, the overall process of the company and the first products were audited.
 The company as well as five assays were certified in July 2022.
 Currently, the documentation for all other products is being successively prepared and transmitted to the notified body.
 However, Chromsystems is also using the conversion to IVDR for product optimisation.

-Must I expect delivery delays as a customer due to the conversion to IVDR?
+Can delivery delays be expected due to the conversion to IVDR?

 No. Delivery problems are not expected for Chromsystems products within the specified framework and timelines of the new IVD regulation.

 Since products produced before the certification can be used for three years or longer, depending on the classification, you may receive IVDR and IVDD products in parallel in the transitional period up to May 2028.
 It is possible that the production of individual components occurs partially before and partially after upload of the the documentation to the notified body and therefore CE- and CE0123-marked products are included in one shipment.
 However, since the composition and properties of the products are not changing, they can be used and combined with each other without any restrictions.